TL;DR:

 Supply Side: SSP Ad Exchange Difference

 As mentioned earlier, marketers use demand-side platforms (DSPs) to bid on impressions.
-To sell these impressions, publishers use what's known as a supply-side platform (SSP).
+To sell these impressions, publishers use a supply-side platform (SSP).The SSP distributes the publisher's ad space among ad exchanges, which then connect advertisers who want to bid on the publisher's inventory.

 Resell: Ad Network Ad Exchange Difference

 The ad exchange vs ad network is easy to comprehend: the first is software, and the second is an organization that buys inventory from publishers and sells it to advertisers.
+An ad network aggregates publisher inventory and sells it to advertisers as a package deal, often with less transparency.

 On the other hand, an ad network is a company that acts as an intermediary between publishers and advertisers.
 (Using our analogy of Tinder, it's more of a marriage broker).
 This means it's the ad network's responsibility to collect the publishers' ad space and then offer it to the most relevant advertisers.
 Basically, ad networks are there to do the ad-serving job instead of their clients, so they don’t bother setting up campaigns in-house.

-Feature | Ad Exchange | Ad Network |
+| Feature | Ad Exchange | Ad Network |

-Purpose | Enables advertisers and publishers to buy and sell available advertising space | Aggregates available ad inventory from publishers and sells it to advertisers |
+| Purpose | Enables advertisers and publishers to buy and sell available advertising space | Aggregates available ad inventory from publishers and sells it to advertisers |

-How it works | Directly links publishers and advertisers | Brokers sell ad inventory between buyers and sellers |
+| How it works | Directly links publishers and advertisers | Brokers sell ad inventory between buyers and sellers |

-Base technology | RTB | Can be any, or even none |
+| Base technology | RTB | Can be any, or even none |

-Who needs it | Mostly, ad networks and ad tech providers | Publishers, advertisers, ad agencies |
+| Who needs it | Mostly, ad networks and ad tech providers | Publishers, advertisers, ad agencies |

-Level of transparency | High | Low |
+| Level of transparency | High | Low |

-Benefits for publishers | Best prices for inventory br Complete control | Hassle-free inventory management |
+| Benefits for publishers | Best prices for inventory; Complete control | Hassle-free inventory management; Full-serviced ad serving |

 Direct Deals: Ad Exchange Ad Server Difference

-No wonder, just a year after, FocaLink Media Services released the first ad server.
-An ad serving platform helps advertisers place ads on various websites or apps manually and using direct fixed-price deals.
-Instead of hard coding the ads on their websites, nowadays, the publishers design the website leaving space where the ads will appear right from the site construction process.
+Back then, the ads had to be hard-coded by hand on the publisher's websites.
+You can imagine how tiring and inefficient the process must have been.No wonder, just a year later, FocaLink Media Services released the first ad server.
+An ad serving platform helps advertisers place ads on various websites or apps manually and use direct fixed-price deals.
+Instead of hard coding the ads on their websites, nowadays, the publishers design the website, leaving space where the ads will appear right from the site construction process.

-An ad exchange and an ad server are creatures from different planets aka Programmatic and Direct.
+An ad exchange and an ad server are creatures from different planets, aka Programmatic and Direct.
 The only similarity between them is that an ad server can also track the nature of visitors to a website and then use this information to help advertisers customize their ads accordingly.

 Major Ad Exchange Examples to Note